andrecronje/cream-docs/iron-bank/security.md

 * Keep3r Multisig can mint large supply into Iron Bank which decreases interest rates.
 * Keep3r Multisig can burn large supply from Iron Bank which increases interest rates.
-* Iron Bank Multisig can add a dangerous oracle that incorrectly provides price.
+* Iron Bank Multisig can add a dangerous oracle that incorrectly provides price, this is guarded by the Iron Bank Timelock.
-* Iron Bank Multisig can add a dangerous asset that can be used to drain collateral.
+* Iron Bank Multisig can add a dangerous asset that can be used to drain collateral, this is guarded by the Iron Bank Timelock.